-- 15.17 The Council recognises that there may be exceptional circumstances where it is not technically feasible for a development to achieve a 35% reduction in carbon emissions over Building Regulations (2013).
+- 15.17 The Council recognises that there may be exceptional circumstances where it is not technically feasible for a development to achieve a 35% reduction in carbon emissions over Building Regulations (2021).
+The Council's position on any updates to the Building Regulations is set out in paragraph 15.16.
 In such cases, the applicant will have to demonstrate in the Energy Statement why the carbon dioxide emissions reduction target cannot be met on-site.
 Any justifiable shortfall in on-site reductions will need to be met through a cash-in-lieu contribution to the Council's Carbon Offset Fund, agreed through a Section 106 planning obligation in accordance with the Planning Obligations SPD (2020) or successor document. - 15.18 The Council has adopted the price of carbon of £95 per tonne x 30 years, equalling £2,850 per tonne of carbon.
 This pricing is consistent with the recommendations made within the London Plan, although it may be subject to amendment in the future to ensure the Council's 'stepped approach' to realising zero carbon.
 Future changes to energy efficiency standards will be kept under review, and policy requirements will be updated with the prevailing standards if required.